 And we stayed at the Conrad Hotel, which is a really nice hotel downtown in Annapolis.

-I don't want to have to call room service because I don't want to have to get in the shower and get all pumped up, and I'm not gonna answer the door to the robe.
+I don't want to have to call room service because I don't want to have to get in the shower and get all prumped up.

-There isn't a hotel robe big enough for me that's comfortable in no matter what hotel I go to, and I just so either sit there and suffer with no coffee, or they have these little Mr. Coffee machines in there that make two or three.
+There isn't a hotel robe big enough for me that's comfortable, no matter what hotel I go to, and I just so either sit there and suffer with no coffee or they have these little Mr. Coffee machines in there that make two or three.

 It brews real coffee.

-I mean, you go you can go uh high grade for your office, or you can go just for home or so forth.
+I mean you go, you can go high grade for your office or you can go just for home or stuff, but just it's amazing and you can get decaf, regular coffee.

 That's how I ordered the stuff off the website.